- Opportunity Identification & Proposal Development (RDS)

 The Office of Sponsored Research (OSR) is the Authorized Organizational Representative (AOR) for the Georgetown University Medical Center (GUMC).

-GUMC proposal packages for institutional review are submitted for the PI by RDS staff using the TRACS and received by OSR for review and approval no later than ten (10) days prior to the submission deadline.
-TRACS routes the transmittal package for PI review and assurance, Chair approval and review and approval by OSR and other relevant administrative offices.
+GUMC proposal packages for institutional review are submitted for the PI by RDS staff using the GU PASS and received by OSR for review and approval no later than ten (10) days prior to the submission deadline.
+GU PASS routes an electronic transmittal package for PI review and assurance, Chair approval and review and approval by OSR and other relevant administrative offices.

-Medical center personnel and other Georgetown University collaborators meeting the definition of "investigator" are listed in a table in the TRACS transmittal form, which triggers an email notification instructing them to login to TRACS to complete their general and study specific financial conflict of interest (FCOI) disclosures.
+Medical center personnel and other Georgetown University collaborators meeting the definition of "investigator" are listed in a table in the TRACS transmittal form, which triggers an email notification instructing them to login to GU PASS to complete their general and study specific financial conflict of interest (FCOI) disclosures.

 - Principal Investigators (PIs) are responsible for technical and financial quality and accuracy of their grant and contract applications.